Kiln Dry in the Woodworking Industry.

 Depreciation will also occur at different rates related to the direction of

 wood grains.
-The variation of the shrinkage can create problems in the wood panel such as:
+The variation of the shrinkage can create problems in the wood panel, such as:

 warping, checking, splitting, etc.